Police Seize Pineapples With Nearly 150 Pounds Of Cocaine In Hollow Cores

 — CBS News (@CBSNews) August 27, 2018

-While they didn’t contain cocaine, another shipment of pineapples made headlines, today, too.
+While they didn’t contain cocaine, another shipment of pineapples made headlines today, too.
 According to a BBC report, two containers that were lost from a cargo ship in the Lombok Strait last October ended up washing ashore on beaches in Shetland.
-The 40 feet containers were filled with both pineapples and bananas from Del Monte, and last year during lousy weather, they washed overboard somewhere in the Atlantic.
+The 40-foot containers were filled with both pineapples and bananas from Del Monte, and last year during lousy weather, they washed overboard somewhere in the Atlantic.
 The ship they fell off of was headed to Dover.

-It took about ten months for the fruit to wash ashore.
+It took about 10 months for the fruit to wash ashore.
 On Meal Sand Beach in Burra, Zoe Henry felt surprised to see such exotic fruit.
 She said, “I thought it was very strange – you would find them in a tropical island, not Shetland.
 I left them, they were a bit shriveled up.”
 Another person also photographed the unusual occurring fruit at Watsness over the weekend.

 It’s been a bit of a bizarre day for pineapples from drug-filled to long lost, the fruit is having a bit of a moment.